IntelliTect/Coalesce/docs/topics/audit-logging.md

 }
 ```

-When you're inheriting from `DefaultObjectChange` for your `IObjectChange` implementation, you'll want to similarly inherit from `DefaultAuditOperationContext<>` for your operation context.
-It will take care of populating the HTTP request tracking fields on the `ObjectChange` record.
+When you're inheriting from `DefaultAuditLog` for your `IAuditLog` implementation, you'll want to similarly inherit from `DefaultAuditOperationContext<>` for your operation context.
+It will take care of populating the HTTP request tracking fields on the `AuditLog` record.
+If you want a totally custom implementation, you only need to implement the `IAuditOperationContext<TAuditLog>` interface.

 The operation context class passed to `WithAugmentation` will be injected from the application service provider if available; otherwise, a new instance will be constructed using dependencies from the application service provider.
 To make an injected dependency optional, make the constructor parameter nullable with a default value of `null`, or create [alternate constructors](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#multiple-constructor-discovery-rules).